ktschroeder/Cloudless/README.md

 TODO

 Up next:
-- address or organize TODOs in code, basic clean-up of code, analysis for issues
-- clean up the dust from the pan/zoom troubleshooting
+- (TODOs in code) odd jitter of window when changing images, such as when navigating through a directory
+- (TODOs in code) bug: fullscreen on secondary monitor, click and drag, image uses cursor location as if on primary monitor

 Probably should/will:
 - messages and blocks for things that cannot be done with GIFs.
 Messaging about longer load times for GIFs (try opening local vs dragging from web)
-- odd jitter of window when changing images, such as when navigating through a directory
 - ability to copy image itself rather than just image file (can we "do both" dynamically?
 If not, ctrl shift c would be okay.)
-- bug: fullscreen on secondary monitor, click and drag, image uses cursor location as if on primary monitor

 Probably should but lower priority:
 - indicator of current zoom amount upon zooming